Happy 35th Anniversary to the super plumbers who have become the face of Nintendo.

 One that we did presume was coming was Super Mario 3D All-Stars, an enhanced collection of three of the 3D Mario games over the years: Super Mario 64, Super Mario Sunshine, and Super Mario Galaxy.
+In fact, some of these games can still be enjoyed to this day, especially if you decide to download their separate ROMs, (Download Gamecube roms here).
+Luckily for the fans, Nintendo has incorporated certain features into the newer versions of the games.
 There are also several tie-in events coming to games like Animal Crossing: New Horizons, Splatoon 2, and Super Smash Bros.
 Ultimate.
 And as you could probably guess, there will be Mario-themed products available ranging from PUMA shoes to new Monopoly and Jenga board games to clothing from Black Milk.
 Of course, we also just got the LEGO Super Mario and NES sets in August.

 Other announcements, again, were completely unexpected.
 You can soon grab a physical Mario Kart and race it around your house in augmented reality with Mario Kart Live: Home Circuit.
 There will also be a physical Game & Watch: Super Mario Bros. collectible device with the original Super Mario Bros., Super Mario Bros.
 2, and a special version of Ball.
 Of course, we did think Super Mario 3D World would eventually make its way to Nintendo Switch, but we did not guess it would have additional content in Bowser’s Fury.
 And we certainly did not expect a battle-royale Mario game, but that is exactly what we are getting in Super Mario Bros.
 35, a digital-only game only available to play from October 1, 2020, to March 31, 2021.